LockednKoded/ats/README.md

 ATS is a system to digitise the services offered by an airport terminal, for both both passengers and employees.

+### Dependencies
+To run this project you need to install these packages/dependencies in your virtual environment(preferrably):

+- Python 3
+- Django v1.11

+- Pillow
+`pip install pillow`

+- Django Crispy forms
+`pip install django-crispy-forms`

 ### Instructions

   - Name your branches in the pattern <br>